PPP FAQs: Common HR Scenarios

 Usually, unemployment compensation is not retroactive.
 The general rule is that when you apply for unemployment, the week you apply is your first benefit week.
 However, right now, there is an exception.
 On the Missouri side, claims can be retroactive to the week of March 29; however, the provisions for the self-employed still only extend to July 25.
 And in Kansas, we just don’t know yet.
 Additional information may be found here.

-To view Jess’s comments and listen to James Bailey, Senior Manager, and Tricia Bengston, Senior Staff Accountant, discuss other aspects of the PPP loan funds and how the CARES Act is impacting the agricultural industry, click here.
+To view the on-demand discussion of other PPP loan funds aspects and how the CARES Act is impacting the agricultural industry, click here.